hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 6. Verify that the total amount of expenses is correct.
 7. Verify that it's impossible to change account for the bank expense record (transaction).

+Notes:

+- The requirement S8 AC8 "User can’t update account for the individual bank expense record." has an ambigious meaning.

 # T13.
 Deleting expense records from the account integrated with a bank

 1. Verify that an expense record added through integration can be deleted.
 1. Verify that selected expense records can be deleted. /Not included in requirements/
 2. Verify that all expense records can be deleted. /Not included in requirements/

-Notes:

-- Is the option "Add new bank integration" presented as a button?
-- Are there any specific requirements or restrictions on the country of the bank for adding integration?
-- How are income records handled in the system?
-Are they excluded?
-- Clarify the exact time format for the creation of expense records daily at 01.00.
-Is it 1 pm or 1 am?
-Is the dot a typo?
-- What is the time zone?
-- Provide more details on how bank transactions are retrieved and integrated into the system.
-- Clarify the maximum allowed time for creating expense records in the integration account based on the number of transactions.
-- Clarify the maximum allowed time for creating expense records in 20 integration accounts based on the number of transactions.
-- Can users manually add expense records to an account integrated with a bank?
-- What is the contingency plan if a bank encounters technical issues preventing the creation of expense records at 01:00?
-- The requirement S8 AC8 "User can’t update account for the individual bank expense record." has an ambigious meaning.

 # T14.
 Updating an account integrated with a bank account